futoin/specs/draft/ftn7_iface_invoker_concept.md

 * *nativeImpl* - Native iface implementation class
 * *hmacKey* - Base64-encoded key for HMAC
 * *hmacAlgo* - one of pre-defined or custom hash algorithms for use with HMAC
+* *sendOnBehalfOf*=true - control, if on-behalf-of field should be sent with user information when interface is used from Executor's request processing task

 ## 2.2.
 Native FutoIn interface interface